spectrum-health-systems/Previous-Versions/README.md

 # Abatab Previous Versions

+In order to keep the Abatab repositories clean, previous versions of Abatab development and Community Releases are stored here.

 ## Development/

-Previous Abatab development releases.
+Previous Abatab development releases are stored here.

 ## Community releases/

-Previous Abatab Community Releases.

-In order to keep the Abatab repositories clean, previous versions of Abatab development and Community Releases are stored here.
+Previous Abatab Community Releases are stored here.

+## Archival process

 This is the process to archive previous versions: